What is business process management software (BPMS)?

 Examples of business processes used in BPMS

-- budget tracking and management
+- Budget tracking and management.

-- performance monitoring
+- Business performance monitoring.

-- workflow tracking
+- Project and workflow tracking.

 BPMS vendors and markets